daleonpz/daleonpz.github.io/_posts/2017-11-19-really-need-windows.md

 category: programming
 ---

-I I'm doing a masters in Germany but I don't have a _portable_ laptop.
+I'm doing a masters in Germany but I don't have a _portable_ laptop.
 It is falling to pieces, so basically my laptop is used as a desktop. so weit, so gut...
 I am a **Linux** user, my keyboard layout is **programmer Dvorak**  and a use **vim** a lot as well.
 However, sometimes I need to use Windows laptops or desktops to get my uni related things done when I am at the University.

 During the last month I have been struggling and cursing the university for using windows.
 For gods sake, we are studying computer science and embedded systems!...
 Anyway, I was thinking in buying some low-end laptop just to use Linux and get my job done, but in my bottom of my heart I knew that it weren't the best solution.